 • Limited range of third-party integrations

-Why we chose GoTo Connect
+Why I picked GoTo Connect

 GoTo Connect is the best Google Voice alternative for business teams that frequently communicate with overseas staff and clients.
 It’s the sole VoIP provider in this list that offers unlimited international calling across its monthly plans, allowing you to make and receive free calls to over 50 countries without worrying about overage charges.